MobileFirst-Platform-Developer-Center/ResourceRequestCordova/README.md

 ### Usage

-1. Use either Maven or MobileFirst Developer CLI to build and deploy the `JavaAdapter` adapter.
+1. Use either Maven, MobileFirst CLI or your IDE of choice to build and deploy the `JavaAdapter` adapter.

   The `JavaAdapter` adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80.